André Leon Talley: The Libra Who Brought Beauty and Grandeur to Fashion

 Champion of Harmony and Representation

-Talley’s Libra spirit shone brightest in his ability to balance history with the future.
-He carried the traditions of French couture in his heart, while also embracing the rise of streetwear and modernism.
+Talley’s Libra traits shone brightest in his ability to balance history with the future of the industry.
+He carried the traditions of French couture, while also embracing the popular rise of streetwear and modernism.
 He believed fashion should honor the past while embracing new voices, an equilibrium that kept him relevant across decades.

 Theatrical Duality